-Fire extinguishers are classified by the type of fire that they will extinguish.
+Underwriters’ Laboratories classifies fire extinguishers by the type of fire that they will extinguish.

-A Class A fire extinguisher is used for ordinary combustibles, such as wood, paper, some plastics and textiles.
-This class of fire requires the heat-absorbing effects of water or the coating effects of certain dry chemicals.
-Extinguishers that are suitable for Class A fires should be identified by a triangle containing the letter "A." If in color, the triangle should be green.
+Class A fire extinguishers are used for ordinary combustibles such as wood, paper, some plastics and textiles.
+This fire class requires the heat-absorbing effects of water or the coating effects of certain dry chemicals.
+Extinguishers suitable for Class A fires should be identified by a triangle containing the letter “A.” If in color, the triangle should be green.

-A Class B fire extinguisher is used for flammable liquid and gas fires such as oil, gasoline, etc. These fire extinguishers deprive the fire of oxygen and interrupt the fire chain by inhibiting the release of combustible vapors.
-Extinguishers that are suitable for Class B fires should be identified by a square containing the letter "B." If in color, the square should be red.
+Class B fire extinguishers are used for flammable liquid and gas fires such as oil, gasoline, etc. These fire extinguishers deprive the fire of oxygen and interrupt the fire chain by inhibiting the release of combustible vapors.
+Extinguishers suitable for Class B fires should be identified by a square containing the letter “B.” If in color, the square should be red.

-A Class C fire extinguisher is used on fires that involve live electrical equipment which require the use of electrically nonconductive extinguishing agents.
-(Once the electrical equipment is deenergized, extinguishers for Class A or B fires may be used.)
-Extinguishers that are suitable for Class C fires should be identified by a circle containing the letter "C." If in color, the circle should be blue.
+Class C fire extinguishers are used on fires that involve live electrical equipment that require the use of electrically nonconductive extinguishing agents.
+Once the electrical equipment is de-energized, extinguishers for Class A or B fires may be used.
+Extinguishers suitable for Class C fires should be identified by a circle containing the letter “C.” If in color, the circle should be blue.

-A Class D fire extinguisher is used on combustible metals such as magnesium, titanium, sodium, etc., which require an extinguishing medium that does not react with the burning metal.
-Extinguishers that are suitable for Class D fires should be identified by a five- point painted star containing the letter "D." If in color, the star should be yellow.
+Class D fire extinguishers are used on combustible metals such as magnesium, titanium, sodium, etc., that require an extinguishing medium that does not react with the burning metal.
+Extinguishers suitable for Class D fires should be identified by a five-point painted star containing the letter “D.” If in color, the star should be yellow.

 Portable fire extinguishers are labeled so users can quickly identify the classes of fire on which the extinguisher will be effective.
 The marking system combines pictographs of both recommended and unacceptable extinguisher types on a single identification label.
 Following are examples of typical labels.

-Also located on the fire extinguisher label is the UL rating.
-The UL rating is broken down into Class A and Class B:C ratings.
+Also located on the fire extinguisher label is the UL rating, which is broken down into Class A and Class B:C ratings.
 These numerical ratings allow you to compare the relative extinguishing effectiveness of various fire extinguishers.
 For example, an extinguisher that is rated 4A:20B:C indicates the following:

-- The B:C rating is equivalent to the amount of square footage that the extinguisher can cover, related to the degree of training and experience of the operator.
-20 B:C=20 sq. ft. of coverage.
+- The B:C rating is equivalent to the amount of square footage the extinguisher can cover, related to the degree of training and experience of the operator.
+20 B:C = 20 square feet of coverage.

 - C indicates it is suitable for use on electrically energized equipment.

-OSHA requires that employers select and distribute fire extinguishers based on the classes of anticipated workplace fires and also on the size and degree of the hazard, which would affect their use.
-The following chart contains OSHA requirements for classes of fires and travel distance to an extinguisher.
-NOTE: There is no distance requirement for Class K extinguishers.
-They are typically placed at the point of possible cooking fire ignition.
-Some local requirements may be more strict, so you should always check with your local fire marshal and insurance agent.
+OSHA requires employers to select and distribute fire extinguishers based on the classes of anticipated workplace fires and also on the size and degree of the hazard, which would affect their use.
+The following chart contains the OSHA-specified maximum travel distances to an extinguisher by fire class.

 |Fire Class||Travel Distance|